elyra-ai/elyra/docs/source/recipes/deploying-elyra-with-opendatahub.md

 - Click on `Create Project` and create give it a name e.g. elyra or odh
 ![Elyra](../images/odh-deploy-create-project.png)
 - After creating the Project navigate to the `OperatorHub` page and search for `opendatahub`
-- Open the Open Data Hub tile and click on `Install`, leave all options as is at their default settings.
+- Open the Open Data Hub tile and click `Install`, keeping all default settings.
 - Once the Operator has finished installing, navigate to the `Installed Operators` page under  the `Operators` dropdown and click on 'Open Data Hub'
 ![Elyra](../images/odh-deploy-create-kfdef.png)
-- Click on `Create KfDef`, then select 'YAML View'.
+- Click on `Create KfDef`, then select `YAML View`.
 You should now see a default configuration.
-Replace it with the following:
+Replace the default with the following, replacing `INSERT_YOUR_PROJECT_NAME_HERE` with your OpenShift project name.
-NOTE: Make sure to fill in the namespace field with the `Project` name you created earlier

 ```yaml
 apiVersion: kfdef.apps.kubeflow.org/v1
 kind: KfDef